IreneNS/data-science-portfolio-IN/README.md

 I organized this repo by project.
 Under each project, I strive to present a consistent collection of content, including a overall project presentation, related code for the analysis, and relevant report associated with the project.

 Note that many of these projects initially were group projects.
-Therefore I presented the overall results including the results from other collaborators, while only present my part of code in this repo for fairness purpose.
+Therefore, I presented the overall results including the results from other collaborators, while only present my part of code in this repo for fairness purpose.